 Elizabeth Shea (00:54)

 Yes, we're very excited to hear your story.
-So Houston comes to us as the CEO of Better Impact, a company in town that recently had an acquisition, I understand, of a company called Galaxy Digital.
+Houston comes to us as the CEO of Better Impact, a company in town that recently had an acquisition of a company called Galaxy Digital.

 Houston Goodwin (01:06)

 Yeah, absolutely.
-So happy maybe to start, give you a little background on myself and how I got involved with Better Impact and then our recent acquisition of Galaxy Digital that just happened earlier this year.
-But, you know, I started,
+Happy to start by giving you a little background on myself and how I got involved with Better Impact and then our recent acquisition of Galaxy Digital that just happened earlier this year.

 Elizabeth Shea (01:17)